Acumatica/Acumatica-Smartsheet/README.md

 Smartsheet and Acumatica Cloud ERP Integration
 ==================================

 Smartsheet is a modern SaaS visual project scheduling tool for tasks and resources that’s integrated with Acumatica Project Accounting to make any project professional’s job easier.
 Field supervisors and project managers can use Smartsheet to reschedule tasks and resources quickly and easily.
-Schedule changes are sent back to Acumatica to update Project Accounting.
+Scheduled changes are sent back to Acumatica to update Project Accounting.
 Users who perform back-office business processes such as project costing, purchasing, and expense processing can do so in Acumatica.

 Note: Smartsheet account is required to use this integration.